velveteer/boulder/README.md

+##Thor2

-Pulling chats and transcripts from MSSQL into MongoDB Using ES6 generators -- needs node --harmony to run
+Pulls chats and transcripts from MSSQL into MongoDB.

+Uses ES6 generators with co library, so needs `node --harmony` to run.